 Corruption in the Open

-And no one in the US is taking responsibility for the flooding of towns, cities and communities with powerfully addictive drugs.
+And no one in the US is taking responsibility for the flooding of towns, cities, and communities with powerfully addictive drugs.

 The opioid epidemic which started more than 20 years ago is a crisis of greed and corruption as much as addictism.

-The pharmaceutical industry in the US is the greedy element, Average Joe and Jane in the US are the easy to be made addicted ones and the US government is the corrupt factor.
+The pharmaceutical industry in the US is the greedy element, Average Joe and Jane in the US are the easy-to-be-made addicted ones and the US government is the corrupt factor.

-So far, the pharmaceutical industry has found a willing partner in Congress to help protect the annual $9 billion trade in FDA approved opioid drugs.
+So far, the pharmaceutical industry has found a willing partner in Congress to help protect the annual $9 billion trade in FDA-approved opioid drugs.

-Joseph Rannazzisi, the former head of the Drug Enforcement Agency’s office responsible for preventing prescription medicine abuse, told British newspaper “The Guardian” about the relationship between the opioid lobby and the government:
+Joseph Rannazzisi, the former head of the Drug Enforcement Agency’s office responsible for preventing prescription medicine abuse, told the British newspaper “The Guardian” about the relationship between the opioid lobby and the government: